(Adds earnings comparison, stock price)

 By Ernest Scheyder

-The company has scheduled a conference call on Thursday morning with investors to discuss the quarterly results.
+The company has scheduled a conference call with investors on Friday to discuss the results.

 Shares of EOG, which closed unchanged on Thursday at $86.47, have lost about 6 percent of their value so far this year.